 Another difference between these two machines is the cutting area.
 The D1 Pro 10W’s cutting area starts at 400 x 430mm, and goes up to 936 x 430mm when you buy the extender.
 The K40 can only handle 305 x 203mm, and there’s no extending it.

-When you’re looking at these two tools, we think the D1 Pro 10W is the better option.
+When you’re looking at these two tools, I think the D1 Pro 10W is the better option for most standard projects.
 Even though it costs an extra $220, you get a faster speed and much larger cutting area.
-If you want to finish projects faster and handle larger material, it’s a no-brainer.
-However, you should pick the OMTech K40 if you need to work on a wider range of materials, or you want to save some money.
-The fact that it comes with an enclosure also makes it an attractive option.

 - xTool D1 Pro 20W: Check latest price at xTool here / Amazon here